-1 A presentation by the applicant regarding a Board of Standards and Appeals application in 2018 attracted overflow crowds at Community Board 8 meetings.
+A presentation by the applicant regarding and Appeals application in 2018 attracted overflow crowds a Borough it that are stioner etings.
 Around the same time, over 150 concerned neighbors showed up to a community meeting about this building organized by FRIENDS.